algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

 ### 5. Requirements

 - The frog should be displayed as a 1x1 grid on the VGA screen, with each grid cell being 32x32 pixels.
-The frog must be white in color.
+The frog must be white.

 - There should be up to sixteen cars visible on the screen at a time.
 The car should also be drawn as a 1x1 grid (32x32 pixels) and be white in color.